jansmolders86/mediacenterjs/README.md

 These issues are known issues and current browser/platform limitations.
 I'm trying to figure out how to get around these limitations.

-* IOS: Video is not seekable
+* Mobile device streaming still in heavy development
-* Browser: Seeking beyond buffer not workign yet.
+* Browser: Seeking beyond buffer not working yet.
-* Android: not seekable & mp3 playback not working
-* Ubuntu: Needs 3rd party audio codecs to play mp3

 What still needs to be done
 ==================